 Remuneration you can count on

-With new clients, we often see that the risk for extremes in compensation payouts is surprisingly high.
-The probability of no payout (zero compensation, the first red bar in the graph) in the case shown was almost 22%, which is a clear retention and motivation risk.
-At the same time, the risk for maximum payout was almost 20%, which is a reputational risk and creates expectations that are difficult to meet (last red bar in the graph).
-The desirable green bars, where more performance leads to more pay, are unfortunately rather small (graph on the left).
-The analysis was made for large industrial companies.
-For non-cyclical companies, such as consumer goods, the result is almost the same.
+The risk of landing in an extreme situation, namely paying no bonus or paying an excessive bonus is unnecessarily high.
+These situations are shown as the red bars in the graphs below.
+The probability of no payout (zero compensation, the first red bar in the graph) in the case shown was almost 22%, which is a clear risk for retention and motivation.
+At the same time, the risk for maximum payout was almost 20%, which can lead to a reputational risk and create expectations that are difficult to meet (last red bar in the graph).
+The desirable green bars, where more performance leads to more pay, are unfortunately rather small (graph on the left), with only a roughly 30% chance of a favorable payout.
+The analysis was made for a large industrial company (LTIP-Articles on LinkedIn).
+For non-cyclical companies, such as those in the consumer goods sector, the result is almost the same.
 For smaller companies, the results can be even riskier.

 Before Obermatt